SahidAnkanLayek/Sahid-crafted-folio/README.md

-Got it — here’s the **complete `README.md` file** (ready to copy & paste into your repo).
-I cleaned up the fences and placeholders so it’s production-ready.

 # 🌐 Sahid Crafted Folio

 A beautifully crafted, responsive, and modern **developer portfolio website** built using **React + Vite + Tailwind CSS**.